Close menu

 Types of Customer Support Knowledge Base Software

-An internal knowledge base is a space for employees to share knowledge that will help them deliver a better customer experience.
+An internal knowledge base is a space for employees to share knowledge to help them deliver a better customer experience.
 It may contain employee training materials, company policies, product documents, and official answers to common customer questions—anything employees might need to do their jobs.

-Benefits of Knowledge Base Software for Customer Support
+4 Benefits of a Knowledge Base Software for Customer Support

 Suppose you have many customers asking the same questions.
 In that case, an external customer service knowledge base can save your support team time by offering solutions to those common issues online.

-About 84% of people already turn to search engines to solve their product/service problems; by creating content that addresses a repetitive issue, you reduce the number of calls on that topic while appealing to the preferences of those who’d rather troubleshoot on their own.
+About 84% of people already turn to search engines to solve their product/service problems; creating content that addresses a repetitive issue reduces the number of calls on that topic while appealing to the preferences of those who would rather troubleshoot independently

 Getting to the next customer as quickly as possible without sacrificing the quality of your service is crucial to keeping everyone happy.
-However, it’s also extremely challenging to keep up with complex issues and a high volume of calls.
+However, keeping up with complex issues and a high volume of calls is also extremely challenging.
 This can put a lot of stress on your team, especially since 90% of people cite a response time of 10 minutes or less as ‘very important’ to their brand experience.

-Fortunately, an effective internal knowledge base will minimize average resolution times by making it easy for support agents to look up helpful information, allowing more time for team members to answer more customer questions.
+Fortunately, an effective internal knowledge base will minimize average resolution times by making it easy for support agents to look up helpful information.
+This will allow team members more time to answer more customer questions.

 With the advancement in technology and high expectations in customer service, it’s no longer enough to only be available to your customers during the typical nine-to-five workdays.
 Customers want around-the-clock access to companies that can answer questions about products/services and resolve any issues they may have.